 The probability and statistics parts of the course is very useful for some parts of the biological course in the 2nd and 3rd years, especially Ecology and Psychology.
 Although many will say Maths A is just as viable an option for biologists, bear in mind that you miss out on a substantial amount of statistics which is often necessary for experimental and project work in biology.
 Not all 2nd and 3rd year biological subjects will provide complementary statistics classes.

-There’s a weekly computer practical (using MATLAB or R to model/solve biological problems) and two of these are assessed.
+There’s a weekly computer practical (using R to model/solve biological problems) and two of these are assessed in the year.

-You don’t ever really need any books for MB, maybe bring some books from A-level to help you a bit, but it’s all in the lecture notes.
+You don’t ever really need any books for MB, maybe bring some books from A-level to help you a bit, but it’s all in the lecture notes, and the course begins with a rapid fire recap of A-level maths.

 Link to course website: https://www.biology.cam.ac.uk/undergrads/nst/courses/mb